 Uploading to an FTP server

-The video above explains how to upload your Hype document to your web server using FTP.
+This quick video shows you the exact steps you need to take to get your Tumult Hype document exported + hosted on your server.
 If you are instead looking for a tutorial for embedding within another CMS or service, view our complete Exporting Guide.

 There are only three things you’ll need to get started: